rishipandey125/Simple-RayTracer/README.md

 # RayTracer
 RayTracer built from scratch in C++ implementing phong shading and shadows on spheres.
-I developed this project to build my understanding of computer graphics in film.
+I developed this project to learn more about computer graphics in film.

 ![Cover](/imgs/cover.png)